-SDR-1 Where Active Commercial Frontage is identified in Figure 2-1, development shall provide ground floor commercial uses in the front 30 feet of the lot.
+SDR-1 Where Active Commercial Frontage is identified in Figure 2-1, development shall provide ground floor commercial uses in at least the front 30 feet of the lot and no less than 75 percent of the street frontage along Garnet Avenue and Mission Bay Drive.
 In all other locations in the community, residential uses are allowed on the ground floor.